SUDHANSHU65R/Creative_Postings_Automation_Tool/README.md

 5. Automatically post modified creative images along with the respective templates in designated Google Chat spaces, ensuring timely and personalized greetings.

+## Code

+1. This code organizes imports, uses more descriptive variable names, separates concerns into functions.
+2. It follows PEP 8 guidelines for code readability.
+3. Additionally, it includes error handling and docstrings for better maintainability and understanding.
+Adjustments are made

 ## Credits
 Author: Sudhanshu Kumar